 The 2019 G4C Awards is currently open for submissions!
 SUBMIT YOUR GAME or find more information on the competition website.
 The annual Games for Change (G4C) Awards celebrate the year’s best games and XR experiences for social impact and learning.
 All awards are competitive, and winners will be recognized in each of the award categories listed below.

-– Games that embrace experimentation to break conventions of form or concept in a manner that may pave new ways for the sector.
+Recognizes games that demonstrate creativity and embrace experimentation to break conventions of form or concept in a manner that may pave new ways for the sector.

-– Games that offer meaningful engagement around intended learning objectives with measurable outcomes, and which successfully balance the ‘learning objectives’ with fun, engaging gameplay.
+Recognizes games that offer meaningful engagement around intended learning objectives with measurable outcomes, and which successfully balance the ‘learning objectives’ with fun, engaging gameplay.

 Life is Strange: Before the Storm

 Release Date: August 31, 2017

 Developer: Deck Nine Games

 In this choice-based narrative prequel, players see the world through the mind of Chloe Price, a 16 year-old rebel whose self-destructive lifestyle threatens her relationships and well-being.
 At the helm of this angsty and emotionally powerful protagonist, the player must navigate Chloe’s life decisions when an unexpected friendship throws everything off-kilter.